bartoszlenar/Validot/docs/DOCUMENTATION.md

 - This documentation is written in short points.
   - Sometimes a point contains a subpoint.
-  - Occasionally, a point could have a source code below it.
+  - Occasionally, a point could have a source code following it.
     - It's for demonstration and the code is also commented in italic font.
-- Most code examples in this documentation is based on this model structure:
+- Most code examples in this documentation are using the following set of models:

 ``` csharp
 public class BookModel